tctree333/SciOlyID-Web-New/src/routes/about.md

 ## Open Source

 SciOlyID is entirely free and open-source.
 [Find out what SciOlyID runs on and where the source code can be found](/open-source/).

+## Attribution

+- Bird illustrations created by pch.vector from freekpik.com
+- Hero illustration by Icons 8 from Ouch!